Isabel Meirelles: Career in local politics

 Meirelles’ first political role was as a councillor in the Oeiras municipality, to the west of the capital, Lisbon.
 In 2018 she was elected as vice-president of the Social Democratic Party (PSD).

-Member of Parliament, 2019–present
+Member of Parliament, 2019–2024

 In the 2019 elections, Meirelles was elected as a deputy to the Assembly of the Republic on the PSD's list for Lisbon, serving on the Committee for European Affairs and on the Committee for Labour, Social Security and Inclusion.
 She was re-elected in the 2022 elections, being third on the PSD list for Lisbon, with the party winning 13 seats in that constituency.

 In addition to her committee assignments, Mereilles has been a member of the Portuguese delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2020.
 In the Assembly, she has served on the Committee on Political Affairs and Democracy (since 2020) and the Sub-Committee on External Relations (2021–2022).